cyrozap/rv51/README.md

 All 40 instructions of the RV32I Base Instruction Set have been implemented.
 You can see instruction support status in [Instruction Support][isa-support].

-Interrupts are not yet supported.
+Interrupts are not yet supported, nor is the rest of machine-mode (M-mode).

 ## What's the license?